red-hat-storage/ocs-sop/README.md

 The final configuration details for OCS on OSD are TBD.
 These SoPs are written with the assumptions listed below.

 ### Setup
-  * Deployed on AWS and follows all OSD guidelines where possible.
+  * Deployed on AWS and follows all OSD guidelines where possible
+  * Intermnal mode
-  * Dynamic provisioning, not local.
+  * Dynamic provisioning
-  * Storage capacity is expanded by scaling out. (i.e. adding nodes)
+  * Storage capacity is expanded by scaling the present machinese.
+  * The workerocs machineset is deployed
-  * Rook-Ceph toolbox is deployed.
+  * Rook-Ceph toolbox is deployed
+  * Data encryption is not enabled

 ### Policy
   * You have permission to proceed with the SoP instructions.